kchiama/DEM_PFC2D_models/README.md

 # DEM_PFC2D_models
 General code for DEM models using Particle Flow Code (PFC2D) v7.00.
-These models are part of the "Geomechanical modeling of ground surface deformation associated with thrust and reverse fault earthquakes: A discrete element approach" project.
+These models are part of the "Geomechanical modeling of ground surface deformation associated with thrust and reverse fault earthquakes: A distinct element approach" project.

 You will need to download PFC2D v7.0 or later to open these files and obtain an Itasca license for the software to run models with > 1000 particles.